shimaore/ccnq3/doc/data-dictionary.md

     This domain is used when an outbound-proxy sends a query to an emergency server.
     The emergency server will use this domain in its 302 Redirect response to the outbound-proxy.
+    (Configure this field in the endpoints that are defined for the outbound proxies.)

 number (provisioning records)